RayKlefstad/ICS45c/README.md

 # ICS 45C: Homework 1

 Welcome to ICS 45C Homework 1!
-Instructions from this point on will assume the use of `GitHub`.
-If you are working without `github`, then copy the [Directory Structure](#directory-structure).
+These instructions will continue to help you use `GitHub` and the GTest files provided here in the following [Directory Structure](#directory-structure).

 ## Getting Started

-To get started with this homework, you will need to `checkout` this homework branch.
+To get started with Homework 1, you will need to `checkout` this Homework 1 branch.

 ```bash
 # Checkout hw1